majkinetor/au/Plugins.md

 ## [GitReleases](https://github.com/majkinetor/au/blob/master/AU/Plugins/GitReleases.ps1)

-**Prevent tags from being built**
+**Creates Github release for updated packages**.

-It is recommended to add the following line `skip_tags: true` in the `appveyor.yml` file to prevent tags from being built.
+* It is recommended to add the following line `skip_tags: true` in the `appveyor.yml` file to prevent tags from being built.
 While it may not be necessary, this is used to prevent packages from being submitted again when `[AU]` or `[PUSH]` is being used in the commit header message.

 ## [History](https://github.com/majkinetor/au/blob/master/AU/Plugins/History.ps1)